unraid/docs/docs/unraid-os/system-administration/secure-your-server/wireguard.md

 - Disable energy-saving, data saver, or battery saver features on mobile clients, as these may interfere with VPN operation.
 - Ensure that the client and server networks use different subnets (for example, avoid both using `192.168.1.0/24`).
 - If using Cloudflare for DDNS, set **Proxy status** to **DNS only** (not **Proxied**).
 Allow time for DNS changes to propagate.
-- If you can connect from some locations but not others, the remote network may block UDP traffic.
-WireGuard currently does not support TCP as a fallback.
+- If you can connect from some locations but not others, the remote network may block UDP traffic. %%WireGuard|wireguard%% currently does not support TCP as a fallback.

 </details>

 <details>
-<summary><strong>Advanced network conflicts</strong></summary>
+<summary><strong>Advanced network conflicts</strong> - Click to expand/collapse</summary>

 If your network setup is more complex, or you suspect an IP conflict, review these advanced troubleshooting steps:

 - In **Advanced** mode, confirm that your **Local tunnel network pool** does not overlap with any existing network on either side.
 If there’s a conflict, change to a different private subnet (for example, `10.10.10.0/24`).
-- For Docker containers with custom IPs or VMs with strict requirements, see the [Complex networks](#complex-networks) section.
+- For Docker containers with custom IPs or %%VM|vm%%s with strict requirements, see the [Complex networks](#complex-networks) section.

 </details>

 <details>
-<summary><strong>Emergency recovery</strong></summary>
+<summary><strong>Emergency recovery</strong> - Click to expand/collapse</summary>

-If you lose access to the Unraid webGUI and need to disable WireGuard auto-start
+If you lose access to the Unraid %%WebGUI|web-gui%% and need to disable %%WireGuard|wireguard%% auto-start

 - Delete `/boot/config/wireguard/autostart` from your flash drive and reboot.
 </details>

-\* *"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.*
+\* *"%%WireGuard|wireguard%%" and the "%%WireGuard|wireguard%%" logo are registered trademarks of Jason A. Donenfeld.*